oracc/oracc2/bin/bx/README.txt

 Default mode.
 Scans XML inputs for <cite> elements and uses the found ref-keys to generate a .bib file.
-XML inputs are on command line or in a file named with -c arg.
+XML inputs are on command line or in a file named with -c arg, which may be '-' to read XML inputs from stdin.

-Source .bib files are in a file named with -b arg; file may be '-' to pass .bib files in from stdin.
+.bib files are not used in CIT mode.

 TODO: would be nice for XML inputs to follow xincludes; or be given as dir